South Carolina vs. Maryland Predictions & Picks - Women's NCAA Tournament Elite Eight

 South Carolina Performance Insights

-- The Gamecocks average 80.4 points per game (seventh in college basketball) while allowing 50.4 per contest (first in college basketball).
-They have a +1050 scoring differential overall and outscore opponents by 30.0 points per game.
+- The Gamecocks outscore opponents by 30.0 points per game (scoring 80.4 points per game to rank seventh in college basketball while allowing 50.4 per contest to rank first in college basketball) and have a +1050 scoring differential overall.

-- South Carolina is posting 80 points per game this season in conference action, which is 0.4 fewer points per game than its season average (80.4).
+- In conference tilts, South Carolina scores fewer points per game (80.0) than its season average (80.4).

-- Offensively, the Gamecocks have performed better in home games this season, putting up 84.8 points per game, compared to 77.2 per game away from home.
+- Offensively, the Gamecocks have fared better in home games this season, putting up 84.8 points per game, compared to 77.2 per game in away games.

+- South Carolina cedes 46.9 points per game when playing at home this season, compared to 54.2 in away games.

+- The Gamecocks' offense has been less effective over their last 10 games, putting up 78.0 points a contest compared to the 80.4 they've averaged this season.

 © 2023 Data Skrive.
 All rights reserved.